mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 mlp = nn.Sequential()
 {% endhighlight %}

 Now, let's say we need two hidden feedforward layers.
-The functionality of a simple feedforward layer is given by the module `nn.Linear`, which simply apply a linear transformation to the input data.
+The functionality of a simple feedforward layer is given by the module `nn.Linear`, which simply applies a linear transformation to the input data.
 Neural networks are good at learning non-linear representation of the input data.
 Therefore, we usually want to apply some sort of non-linearity at each layer.
 To accomplish this, we add a transfer function (such as `nn.Tanh`, `nn.Sigmoid`, `nn.ReLU`, etc..) to the model.
 Let's assume we want to use tanh as the transfer function, we have a 10-dimensional input and we want 10 units in each hidden layer (as specified in the default values for the command line options defined earlier):

 {% highlight lua %}
 inputSize = 10